keepsuit/laravel-opentelemetry/README.md

 }
 ```

-Register your custom rule in the configuration:
+Then register your custom rule in the configuration:

 ```php
 // config/opentelemetry.php